Meet our northern fur seals:

-Did you know there are currently just nine northern fur seals in zoos and aquariums in the United States—and two of them live right at the Seattle Aquarium?
-Come say hello to "the boys" on your next visit: Leu, a 4-year-old male; and Flaherty, a 3-year-old male!
+Did you know there are currently less than 10 northern fur seals in zoos and aquariums in the United States—and two of them live right at the Seattle Aquarium?
+Come say hello to Chiidax and Flaherty on your next visit!

-Leu was found stranded on a beach in California.
-Blind in one eye, he was raised at the New England Aquarium until early 2015, when he joined the Seattle Aquarium.
-Flaherty was born at the New England Aquarium and spent his early years there until he joined the Seattle Aquarium in early 2015.
-His father was Isaac, who was the last fur seal born at the Seattle Aquarium.
+Flaherty, or “Flare” as his caregivers call him, was born at the New England Aquarium in 2012 and spent his early years there—which means that he and Chiidax have been “roomies” before!
+He joined us in early 2015.
+Fast Flare fact: His father was Isaac, who was the last fur seal born at the Seattle Aquarium.

 Big guys, little gals